MBA2022/SysBot/README.md

 ```
 ## Environment Variables

-6. Update Start Script in `package.json`
-create a `.env` file then add the Variables as shown:
+6. Create a `.env` file then add the Variables as shown:
 ```js
 TOKEN = BOT TOKEN
 CLIENTID = APP ID